Ikromjon1998/backend/README.md

 ---

 **Note**: This API is designed for entity matching with a focus on German company names and legal entities.
 The preprocessing includes specific handling for German legal terms like "AG", "GmbH", etc.

+## 📝 Changelog

+- See git history for recent changes.
+Add release notes here as needed.

+## 📬 Contact

+For questions, suggestions, or contributions, please open an issue or contact the maintainers via GitHub.